End of the strike at the Louvre: The Paris museum reopens to visitors

-This end-of-year stretch in 2025 at the Louvre Museum is anything but peaceful.
-Following a sensational break-in that grabbed headlines, the closure of the Campana Gallery due to structural issues, and recent water leaks damaging valuable Egyptian artifacts, the staff unions are now making their voices heard loudly.
+Following a sweeping break-in, the closure of the Campana Gallery due to structural issues, and recent water leaks that damaged several valuable Egyptian artifacts, union representatives have decided to make their voices heard loud and clear.

 The CGT, CFDT, and SUD Culture Solidaires have submitted their strike notices to the Ministry of Culture.
 According to information from AFP and Le Monde, the unions aim to put pressure on the management of the Paris museum to make their demands heard and push for the necessary changes.